Plaster: Clay plaster

 Clay plaster is a mixture of clay, sand and water often with the addition of plant fibers for tensile strength over wood lath.

 Clay plaster has been used around the world at least since antiquity.
 Settlers in the American colonies used clay plaster on the interiors of their houses: "Interior plastering in the form of clay antedated even the building of houses of frame, and must have been visible in the inside of wattle filling in those earliest frame houses in which … wainscot had not been indulged.
-Clay continued in the use long after the adoption of laths and brick filling for the frame."
+Clay continued in use long after the adoption of laths and brick filling for the frame."
 Where lime was not easily accessible it was rationed and usually substituted with clay as a binder.
 In Martin E. Weaver's seminal work he says, "Mud plaster consists of clay or earth which is mixed with water to give a 'plastic' or workable consistency.
 If the clay mixture is too plastic it will shrink, crack and distort on drying.
 Sand, fine gravels and fibres were added to reduce the concentrations of fine clay particles which were the cause of the excessive shrinkage."
 Manure was often added for its fibre content.
 In some building techniques straw or grass was used as reinforcement.